adrinux/HuMC/README.md

 ## Note

 This project is evolving from 'web-starter-hugo' which is on the git branch 'wsh-1.0'.
-It's a WIP and whilst rudimentary it is usable.
+It is rudimentary but usable.

 # HuMC